cathypark/capacitor-native-push-notifications/README.md

 Request permission to receive push notifications.

-On Android 12 and below the status is always granted because you can always receive push notifications.
+On Android 12 and below it doesn't prompt for permission because you can always receive push notifications.

 On iOS, the first time you use the function, it will prompt the user